cesaroeduardo/icon-library-visualization/README.md

 ![image](https://github.com/cesaroeduardo/icon-library-visualization/assets/44036260/8716c287-a381-486c-853a-b39300a78169)

 ### Step 4 (Optional)
 To activate the downloads in SVG format, place the SVG of each icon in `src > assets > svg-raw`.
 The file name must match the name declared in `icons.scss`.
+Again, you can use softwares like FontForge to transform font glyphs into SVG files.

 ![image](https://github.com/cesaroeduardo/icon-library-visualization/assets/44036260/8423b77f-503c-4218-b776-65ff61693cbd)